Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

 To our knowledge, similar results have only been derived in the one dimensional case in \cite{casanova2018duality} and recently in \cite{CHS19}.
 In this special case (where there are only two alleles) we can ensure the existence of a unique strong solution for the SDE under consideration.
 We can also provide this property in the multidimensional setting when specific assumptions are fulfilled.
-In general, the applicability of Theorem \ref{theo_strong_SDE} depends on the existence and uniqueness of a solution to the SDE under consideration.
 There had been a lot of recent developments in proving existence and uniqueness of multidimensional SDEs (see for example \cite{BLP, kurtz2007,kurtz2014,li2012strong, xi2017jump}).
+It should be mention that moment duality is usually useful to prove such results, but we do not have this tool in the general setting that we are investigating.
 The next corollary presents some sufficient conditions.